hail2u/node-css-mqpacker/README.md

 large project.
 For example, if you want to override a CSS framework (like Bootstrap) component declaration, your whole CSS code will be something similar to above example.
-To avoid this problem, you should pack only CSS you write, and then concaenate with a CSS framework.
+To avoid this problem, you should pack only CSS you write, and then concatenate with a CSS framework.

 ### The “First Win” Algorithm